cdi-spec/cdi-spec.org/contribute.md

 You should note that by using any of the communication mechanisms associated with CDI (including the mailing list, the JIRA issue tracker and the github repository) you agree that:

-* for all code provided on this list, you are licensing the code under the [Apache License, Version 2] (http://www.apache.org/licenses/LICENSE-2.0.html).
+* for all code provided, you are licensing the code under the [Apache License, Version 2] (http://www.apache.org/licenses/LICENSE-2.0.html).

-* for all other ideas provided on this list, the provider waives all patent and other intellectual property rights inherent in such information.
+* for all other ideas provided, the provider waives all patent and other intellectual property rights inherent in such information.

 Resources
 ---------